nickmvincent/DataLeverageRoundup/readme.md

 For more info, see the [paper](https://arxiv.org/abs/2012.09995) or this [recent](https://www.technologyreview.com/2021/03/05/1020376/resist-big-tech-surveillance-data/) [coverage](https://fortune.com/2021/02/23/your-data-is-a-weapon-that-can-help-change-corporate-behavior/) of data leverage.

-This document includes a roundup of tools, news, social movements, civic initiatives, and resources related to data deverage.
+The goal of this repository/document is to provide a roundup of tools, news, social movements, civic initiatives, and resources related to data leverage.

 This is by no means complete and we welcome contributions!
 See "Contributing" at the bottom of this document.

 ## How is this different from initiatives related to data protection, privacy, obfuscation, surveillance, etc.?
 As we hope to show you below, data leverage draws *heavily* on tools, movements, initiatives, and research related to all the above topics.
 Data leverage focuses on gaining leverage to win concessions for the public from large powerful organizations.
 In other words, many (if not most) efforts related to data protection, privacy, obfuscation, and surveillance can *also* help to advance data leverage.
-We've also tried to highlight some active research in these areas below!
+We've also tried to highlight some active research in these areas below.

 In short: this document is not just about "tools developed for data leverage"; it is about "tools (developed for many purposes) that support data leverage".

-## Is Data Leverage About Bringing Down Data-dependent Technologies?
+## Is Data Leverage About Bringing Down All Data-dependent Technologies?
 Not necessarily!
-While some data levers (specifically, strikes and poisoning) involve lowering the performance of a data-dependent technology, data leverage can also involve boosting up a data-dependent technology and contributing to knowledge artifacts (conscious data contribution).
+While some data levers (specifically, data strikes and data poisoning) involve lowering the performance of a data-dependent technology, data leverage can also involve boosting up a data-dependent technology and contributing to knowledge artifacts (conscious data contribution).

 There is active research on identifying the harms of different technologies.
 See, for instance, work in the [ACM FAccT Conference](https://facctconference.org/2021/).
-This research will be especially useful in navigating the ethics of data leverage: which technologies *should* be harmed and which *should* be helped?
+This research can help us to navigate the ethics of data leverage: which technologies *should* be harmed and which *should* be helped?
 These are tough, inherently contextual and political questions that will require deep societal conversations involving many perspectives.

-That said, there is some overlap between data leverage and active movements aimed at mitigatng the impacts of harmful technologies (with harm, of course, being contexually defined).
+That said, there is some overlap between data leverage and active movements aimed at mitigating the impacts of harmful technologies (with harm, of course, being contexually defined).
 See below for more.

 # Tools that Support Data Leverage